patrickstowell/PHY303-Lectures/_sources/phy303-unit4-parity-moments.md

 Based on the equations above, we can see that if the nuclear spin, $I$, or $j$ value of an unpaired nucleon is equal to zero, then $\mu=0$.
 So, the first basic shell model prediction is simply that all Even-Even $I=0$ states have no magnetic moment.

 For other combinations of protons and neutrons, it gets more complicated, and we need to account for the gyromagnetic ratio in the equation.
-The gyromagnetic ratio is referred to as the **gyromagnetic ratio**, a dimensionless quantity that characterizes the magnetic moment, just a proportionality constant that relates the magnetic moment to the total angular momentum or

- nuclear spin quantum number.

 There are two components to $g$, governing the angular momentum $g_l$ and spin $g_s$, with different values for the proton and neutron.
 The total $g$ is calculated according to the coupling of $l$ and $s$ and the relation to $j$.

 The result, just given here is: